Nobi, smart assistance lamp for older adults

 The City Council coordinates the application and allows the network of volunteers to receive and manage requests in an automated way.
 Volunteers can classify services according to the needs and characteristics of the people requesting them and their area of residence.
 Additionally, the application includes a space where people benefiting from this support can comment on and rate the assistance received, while volunteers describe the progress of the person they are accompanying.

-The use of the application is very simple and at the same time helps facilitate the digital inclusion of older adults in the city, thus addressing the generational digital divide.
+The use of the application is very simple and at the same time contributes to the digital inclusion of older people in the city, thus addressing the generational digital divide.
 By fostering these connections, personalized care is provided to tackle unwanted loneliness and improve the quality of life for people over 65 in the city.

 Banc d’innovacions